Table of Contents

 Nothing makes us (men, women, kids, you name it) want to do the opposite of what we’re being told to do more than when we’re forced to do it.
 Scare tactics and guilt trips don’t work, especially not long term.
 That being said, don’t give up at the first sign of resistance either.
 Put a positive spin on things by reminding and encouraging them to fulfill their responsibilities.

-Let your family know you want to create an environment of health in your home; it’s important to you and you need everyone on board to make it happen.
+Let your family (especially your kids) know you want to create a healthy environment in your home so everyone can grow stronger and live longer; it’s important to you and you need everyone's help to make it happen.
 You’re there for them and now you’d like them to be there for you too.
-By sharing how important it is to you and not forcing your family into it, you’re much more likely to have a positive response.
+By sharing how important a helping hand is to you and not forcing your family into it, you’re much more likely to have a positive response.

 If you want your family to create a positive association with helping in the kitchen rather than dreading the weekly challenge, make the process enjoyable.
 You know your family best, so use your intuition, coupled with these few tips, to get the party started and you’ll have a kitchen full of eager bodies that can’t wait to help!

-- Meal planning: Challenge everyone to choose a few of their favorite healthy meals and then come up with a menu together.
+Challenge everyone to choose a few of their favorite healthy meals and then come up with a menu together.
 When you aren’t forcing your family to eat healthy, they’ll tend to embrace it more.
-A great place to look for some inspiration is on our FULLforLife Pinterest page.
+Two great places to look for some inspiration are on our recipes page and our FULLforLife Pinterest page.
 We have TONS of healthy recipes to choose from.
-Just hand your phone over and let each family member choose a meal!
+Just hand your phone over and let each family member pick a meal!

-- Shopping: Create a shopping list and, if possible, make grocery shopping a family affair.
+Create a shopping list and, if possible, make grocery shopping a fun family affair.
 Who can find a brand of peanut butter that’s made with only peanuts and salt?
 GO!